MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 ## Budget

-### Computer
+### Budget Constraints
+The interest of this project is that it makes it possible to recycle old computers and give them a new life but in order to function it must meet a certain budgetary constraint.
+So the budget limit set for materials is €100.
+With this amount it should be possible to carry out the project and have a functional system.

+### Analysis of the French Second-Hand Market

-The budget for the computer was determined through the following steps: An investigation for a "desktop computer" was conducted on the second-hand website [Leboncoin](https://www.leboncoin.fr/), with a maximum price set at 50€.
+- **Computer** budget was determined through the following steps: An investigation for a "desktop computer" was conducted on the second-hand website [Leboncoin](https://www.leboncoin.fr/), with a maximum price set at 50€.
 The first 10 computers featuring an Intel microprocessor were then selected.
 The average price of these 10 computers became the reference price used to establish the budget.

   As a result, the average price of a computer used to calculate the budget is 30 euros.
 Note that the price has been rounded off, as most of the time, prices on [Leboncoin](https://www.leboncoin.fr/) are rounded off.
-### Screen

-To establish the budget for the screen, a similar approach was taken: A search for a "screen" was performed on the second-hand website [Leboncoin](https://www.leboncoin.fr/), with a maximum price limit set at 30€.
+- **Screen** budget is calculated using a similar approach was taken: A search for a "screen" was performed on the second-hand website [Leboncoin](https://www.leboncoin.fr/), with a maximum price limit set at 30€.
 The first 10 screens identified were then selected, and the average price of these screens became the reference price used in budget determination.

   As a result, the average price of a screen used to define the budget is 15€.
 Note that the price has been rounded, as most of the time, prices on [Leboncoin](https://www.leboncoin.fr/) are rounded off.

-### Keyboard

-The budget for the keyboard was set as follows: A search for a "keyboard" was executed on the second-hand website [Leboncoin](https://www.leboncoin.fr/), with a maximum price limit set at 20€.
+- **Keyboard** budget was set as follows: A search for a "keyboard" was executed on the second-hand website [Leboncoin](https://www.leboncoin.fr/), with a maximum price limit set at 20€.
 The first 10 keyboards meeting the criteria were selected, and the average price of these keyboards became the reference price used to define the budget.

   Hence, the average price of a keyboard used in budget calculation is 4€.
 Note that the price has been rounded, as most of the time, prices on [Leboncoin](https://www.leboncoin.fr/) are rounded off.

 For more details, please refer to this [document](https://docs.google.com/spreadsheets/d/111yPxzFDjgGrgsK3DC9IpWPv7YG_TXEbQ3DORjWvqSk/edit?usp=sharing).

-### Joystick And Buttons

-Securing second-hand joysticks and buttons proved challenging.
+- **Joystick and buttons**: the second-hand market for these items has proven to be a real challenge.
 Therefore, following the  [recommendations](https://www.thegeekpub.com/278188/the-best-arcade-joystick-and-buttons) of "The geek pub arcade" site, we opted for a specific pack available at this [link](https://www.amazon.com/dp/B01M2X88QP/ref=sspa_dk_detail_3?psc=1&pd_rd_i=B01M2X88QP&pd_rd_w=MTBGG&content-id=amzn1.sym.386c274b-4bfe-4421-9052-a1a56db557ab&pf_rd_p=386c274b-4bfe-4421-9052-a1a56db557ab&pf_rd_r=76KQXVS8VCWWTJ7G3NVE&pd_rd_wg=opBVU&pd_rd_r=f1a9e54a-1684-43e0-b3e4-a144986e3938&s=toys-and-games&sp_csd=d2lkZ2V0TmFtZT1zcF9kZXRhaWxfdGhlbWF0aWM&smid=A3H7VB6FZ4M9FM&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzMEQxREFBNDVFUjJMJmVuY3J5cHRlZElkPUEwOTYzMDA4MzdVSks2RldWNk41TSZlbmNyeXB0ZWRBZElkPUEwNDU1MzU5T1BLVjU3RkNLNE1XJndpZGdldE5hbWU9c3BfZGV0YWlsX3RoZW1hdGljJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==).

   This pack, priced at 24.24€, includes 1 joystick and 10 buttons with the required features for our project.

 ### Average Price For The Project